Khanhvy23072002/task-management-system/docs/test-plan.md

 - **Unit Testing**: Test individual backend components developed with Spring Boot.
 - **Integration Testing**: Verify the interaction between backend services and the PostgreSQL database.
 - **API Testing**: Use Postman to test REST APIs such as login, room management, tenant management, and invoice creation.
-- **UI Testing**: Test the Thymeleaf-based frontend interface to ensure it correctly interacts with backend APIs.
+- **UI Testing**: Test the React frontend interface to ensure it correctly interacts with backend APIs.
 - **Manual Testing**: Perform manual testing for core system features to ensure usability and correctness.

 ---